 Police Arrest Two Suspected Robbers In Ogun

-“The victim was quickly taken to the hospital for treatment, while effort is on top gear to apprehend the remaining member of the gang.”
+He said a search was conducted on them and one locally made pistol and one live cartridge, as well as assorted charms, were recovered from them.

-The police spokesman said items recovered from the suspects include one cut to size locally-made gun, two live cartridges and the snatched motorcycle
+“On interrogation, they confessed been on their way to carry out robbery operation, the duo claimed to be living in Abeokuta, but they used to operate in Onipanu and Atan Ota area”

-Meanwhile, the Commissioner of Police in the state, CP Edward Ajogun has ordered the immediate transfer of the suspects to the State Criminal Investigation and Intelligence Department (SCIID) for discreet investigation and diligent prosecution.
+The Commissioner of Police, CP Edward Ajogun has ordered the transfer of the suspects to state criminal investigation and intelligence department for discreet investigation.